SimplyStaking/agoric-cl-middleware/docs/DOCUMENTATION.md

 What it does:
 - Throws an error if this.MIDDLEWARE_PORT is not a number
 - Throws an error if this.SUBMIT_RETRIES is not a number
-- Throws an error if this.ACCOUNT_NUMBER is not a number
 - Throws an error if this.SEND_CHECK_INTERVAL is not a number
 - Throws an error if this.EI_CHAINLINKURL is not a valid URL
 - Throws an error if this.CREDENTIALS_FILE does not exist